btmartin721/raxml_ascbias/README.md

 # extractVariantSites4raxml

-Python 3 script for removing or counting invariant sites from a PHYLIP file to use the RAxML 8.2.X ascertainment bias correction
+Python 3 script for removing and counting invariant sites from a PHYLIP file to use for the RAxML 8.2.X ascertainment bias correction

-The script does the generates output files for the Lewis, Felsenstein, and Stamatkis ascertainment bias corrections
+The script removes all invariant sites and generates output files for the Felsenstein and Stamatakis ascertainment bias corrections.
+It now does all three steps in a single execution.

-Lewis Correction: removes sites that are invariant.  **NOTE:** Lewis takes a while to run for large datasets (e.g., ~70 minutes for 250 individuals X 80,000 sites)
+The script is optimized and way, way faster now.
+I ran it on a PHYLIP file with 107 individuals and 1,094,776 sites in 273 seconds.  **NOTE: It uses a good bit of memory.
+On my PC it used ~3 or 4 GB of RAM when using a file with >1,000,000 sites.

-Felsenstein Correction: Counts number of invariant sites and writes count to file for input into RAxML
+Felsenstein Correction: Counts number of invariant sites and writes the count to file for input into RAxML
-Stamatkis Correction: Counts invariant sites consisting of A's, C's, G's, and T's and writes counts to space-delimited file
+Stamatkis Correction: Counts invariant sites for each base (A C G T) and writes counts to space-delimited file.

 RAxML considers IUPAC characters and gaps to be invariant if phasing them could yield invariant sites.
 Consider the following example: